vjmabraham/Proj3_Eth-Avax/README.md

 ## Custom ERC20 Token
 This project is a requirement for the ETH + AVAX course in metacrafters.
 This demonstrates the use and capabilities of an ERC20 token.
-This serves as an intermediate requirement for learn ETH and AVAX.
+This serves as an intermediate requirement for learning ETH and AVAX.

 ## Description
 This program is a contract in Solidity, a programming program language used for developing smart contracts in Ethereum.
 The contract has multiple function that are stated below.